we are adding more essential this year

 spearmint :sold in 10ml 50ml 100ml 500ml 1kg 5kg

 eucalyptus: globulus sold in 10ml 50ml 100ml 500ml 1kg 5kg 10kg

 - respiratory problems

-- strengthens the immune system and helps fight chickenpox, colds, influenza and measles.
+- strengthen the immune system and helps fight chickenpox, colds, influenza, and measles.

 - a good antiseptic owing to its germicidal properties.